It can be a little tricky to raise twins or triplets. But with time, you sure will figure out everything.

-It is important to learn to breastfeed both the babies at the same time.
-If you are feeding from the bottles, it is easier to have two spots to seat them.
-Breastfeed or bottle feed, prepare ahead of the feed (a breastfeeding pillow, bottles, burp cloths, pumped breastmilk or formula and a snack for yourself).
+It is important to learn to breastfeed both babies at the same time.
+If you are feeding on the bottles, it is easier to have two spots to seat them.
+Breastfeed or bottle-feed, prepare ahead of the feed (a breastfeeding pillow, bottles, burp cloths, pumped breastmilk or formula and a snack for yourself).
 After feeding, burp the babies one by one.
 By the time the second (or third) baby has been fed, burped, and changed, the first one's often hungry - and the cycle begins all over again.
 In the beginning, breastfeeding two babies at the same time can be difficult.
-It is best to consult a lactation nurse in the days when you are still in the hospital.
+It is best to consult a lactation nurse on the days when you are still in the hospital.
 A nurse will help you try different breastfeeding positions so by the time you are home with your kids, you can apply the one that suits you and your child the best.
 When one of the babies wakes up to be fed in the middle of the night, wake up the other one after you're done with the first baby.
 It's hard to wake a sleeping baby, but if you don't, you will be constantly tending to babies and not getting any sleep.

 Bathe your babies turn by turn.
-If you have an infant chair, put one of your babies in the chair besides you while you bathe the other child.
+If you have an infant chair, put one of your babies in the chair beside you while you bathe the other child.
 When you are done with one baby, switch the places.
 Bath seats are also available in the market; these seats make the bathing process easier.

 More often than not, both of your babies will cry at the same time.
 It is difficult to find out what soothes your babies.
 What works for one might not work for the other.
 Figure out if cuddling, cradling, singing, caressing works for your babies or not.